cue-lang/cue/doc/ref/spec.md

 #### Embedding

-A struct may contain an _embedded value_, an operand used as a declaration, which must evaluate to a struct.
+A struct may contain an _embedded value_, an operand used as a declaration.
 An embedded value of type struct is unified with the struct in which it is embedded, but disregarding the restrictions imposed by closed structs.
-A struct resulting from such a unification is closed if either of the involved structs were closed.
+So if an embedding contains a closed struct, the corresponding resulting struct will also be closed, but may have fields that are not allowed if normal rules for closed structs were observed.

-At the top level, an embedded value may be any type.
+If an embedded value is not of type struct, the struct may only have definitions or hidden fields.
+Regular fields are not allowed in such case.

-In this case, a CUE program will evaluate to the embedded value and the CUE program may not have top-level regular or optional fields (definitions and aliases are allowed).
+The result of `{ A }` is `A` for any `A` (including definitions).

 Syntactically, embeddings may be any expression.